 We have found videos to be suboptimal for learning algorithms because they are less interactive, and do not push you to think.
 And you really have to think when it comes to learning complex subjects like algorithms.
 Video is also difficult to glance through and jump around.
 It’s often useful to go back and forth over a new concept.
 Kind of like how it’s easier to read on a physical book than on a Kindle, it’s often easier to have all the information easily accessible.
 Also, watching videos loses the interactivity that is built into our notebook-style articles.

 We recommend setting up a daily reminder.
 We can send you email every day with the Problem of the Day for practice and your progress.
 Form a positive loop where the satisfaction of solving a problem brings you back to practice and solve more problems.
 A short 30-minute daily practice can quickly add up.

 Right here!Get Started

 Tech interviews focus on a specific set of topics.
 Princeton’s algorithm course on Coursera places emphasis on complex academic topics, e.g. Prim’s Algorithm, Krushkal’s Algorithm for spanning trees, Bellman-Ford etc. These are very rarely, if ever, asked in coding interviews.
 It may be good intellectual practice, but usually it is not relevant.

 Tech interviews often have a focus on bug free coding, whereas academic courses focus theoretical understanding and proofs.
 For each concept, we have detailed explanation plus an inline editor for you to test your solutions against our test cases.

 If you complete the course and master all the patterns, you should be able to solve most of the problems on Leetcode and understand the discussion forums.
 Most importantly, you will be ready to interview for the tech role.
-You get your money back if you don’t.

 Copyright AlgoMonster.
 All rights reserved.
 Terms and Conditions